Logarithm ‖ Definition, Laws And Worked Examples

 Quotient Law

-The logarithm of a quotient is the difference of the logarithm of the dividend and the divisor.
+The logarithm of a quotient is the difference between the logarithm of the dividend and the divisor.
 Simply put, the quotient law is the opposite of the product law.

 Mathematically, quotient law can be expressed as follows: